 Though work and school do not occupy my whole life--I enjoy backpacking, camping with my son, and planning my trek through the pacific trail--I've done much of both and have always worked as I've been a student and tutor.
 I know personally the value of a tutor because I, too, have sought help from tutors.
 Tutors and teachers alike were and will always be essential to me, because they do the vital job of providing a different point of view.

-California State University Northridge - Current Grad Student, Electrical Engineering
+Graduate Degree: California State University-Northridge - Current Grad Student, Electrical Engineering

 What is your teaching philosophy?

 My teaching philosophy-- to bring my students to a place where they can fully explain what they have learned.